vuejs/test-utils/README.md

 ## Coming from Vue 2 + Vue Test Utils?

-We are working on [some documentation to help people migrate](https://vue-test-utils.vuejs.org/v2/guide/migration.html).
+We plan on work on [some documentation to help people migrate](https://next.vue-test-utils.vuejs.org/migration/).

 At this point you will have better luck trying this out with a brand new Vue 3 app, as opposed to upgrading an existing Vue 2 app.
 Feedback and bug reports are welcome!